(The omission was too glaring and that simply adds to the unfairness of the whole affair. Image source: http://www.slate.com)

 Although a fugitive in India, Deputy Home Minister Datuk Nur Jazlan Mohamed said the controversial Islamic preacher is free to travel in Malaysia because he is not on the terror list here.

 He has been reported by several Indian newspapers to be on the run to avoid prosecution in India.

 The Salafist preacher has also been banned from several countries like Bangladesh, Canada and the UK.

-But when you have someone who is not only banned and wanted for links with terrorism in other countries (including Bangladesh – a Muslim majority country), one need to exercise great caution.
+But when you have someone who is not only banned and wanted for links with terrorism in other countries (including Bangladesh – a Muslim majority country), one needs to exercise great caution.

-In fact, the more you talk bad about others, it will back fire and will cause others to look at religion as something intolerant, rigid and enforces compulsion when it should be the other around.
+In fact, the more you talk bad about others, it will backfire and will cause others to look at religion as something intolerant, rigid and enforces compulsion when it should be the other around.
 And if you claim that others have failed religion, why then they have a very prosperous and matured society?
-It is the same case where Iranians for ages have labelled the US as the Great Satan but get upset when the same Great Satan closes its doors.
+It is the same case where Iranians for ages have labelled the US as the Great Satan but gets upset when the same Great Satan closes its doors.

 One cannot run away from this – not at this age of human civilization.

 We are sorry that this post was not useful for you!

 Let us improve this post!